 · Needing Building Work Done? - A short guide to the CDM Regulations 2015

 · Summary of Duties under the CDM Regulations 2015

 · Managing Health and Safety in Construction

 · Construction Phase Plan - What builders need to know

 If you are interested in reducing energy bills this may be a funding avenue you wish to consider further.
-The deadline for maintained schools to express interest is very tight (17/03/17) so please complete the expression of interest form straight away, guidance and forms are available on the opportunities available to you through the link below.
+Further information is available on the website.

 Parish Buying Scheme

 Schools Capital Funding

 Working at Height